-Cases are assigned to this office by the Harris County courts.
+Cases are assigned to this office by the Burnet County courts.
 Anyone receiving a call about a potential appointment to this office should compare the case number and the names of the defendants to our list of cases to determine if an apparent conflict exists.
 If a conflict exists, the court should be notified immediately so a private attorney can be appointed.
 If no conflict exists, and the case needs immediate action, any available attorney should take appropriate action.
-After emergency action is taken, or if it is unnecessary, the case should be referred to the appropriate Division Chief for assignment to an APD.
-The attorney who receives primary responsibility for the case must make sure the Case Manager has the necessary information to open the case.
+After emergency action is taken, or if it is unnecessary, the case should be referred to the Legal Assistant for assignment to an APD.